ManglerFTW/ComfyI2I/README.md

 ## Installation
   If you're running on Linux, or non-admin account on windows you'll want to ensure /ComfyUI/custom_nodes, ComfyUI_I2I, and ComfyI2I.py has write permissions.

-  There is now a install.bat you can run to install to portable if detected.
-Otherwise it will default to system and assume you followed ConfyUI's manual installation steps.
+  There is an install.bat you can run to install to portable if detected.
+Otherwise it will default to system and assume you followed ComfyUI's manual installation steps.

   Navigate to your /ComfyUI/custom_nodes/ folder
   Run git clone https://github.com/ManglerFTW/ComfyI2I/